 Always striving to enrich the solo accordion repertoire, this innovative recital by Ghenadie Rotari showcases the work of three very different contemporary female composers.

-Searching for the repertoire of the future, Heike Matthiesen presents this recital of brand new pieces written by female composers from around the world (including a fellow BYOM member), combined with masterpieces of a new canon.
+Searching for the repertoire of the future, Heike Matthiesen presents this recital of brand new pieces written by female composers from around the world, combined with masterpieces of a new canon.

 This multimedia performance for soprano and motion graphics uses operatic arias to show the different facets of a woman’s life in quarantine - relationship, different kinds of gender-specific violence and the women’s movement.